Aditya-138-12/Collision-Simulation/README.md

 # 1D Particle Simulation
-Right now this project is meant to be for complete understanding.
+Right now this project is meant to be for understanding.

 Demo [here](https://aditya-138-12.github.io/1D-Collision-Simulation/)
 ---
 ### Elastic Collision Equation for new vel in 2D